Last Updated on by

 17. Don’t Wash Your Towels So Much

-As with anything that we wash, the quality of your bathroom towels deteriorates with every soak-and-spin cycle.
+As with anything that we wash, the quality of your imabari towels deteriorates with every soak-and-spin cycle.
 Not only that, but using our washing machine too often leads to wasted water, as well as chemicals going into the water system that can be harmful to aquatic life.
 Not to mention, laundry machines use up a lot of energy!
 Towels don’t need to be washed after only one use, so bear that in mind.
 The Cleaning Institute recommends we wash our bath towels after 3 to 5 normal uses to prevent mold and mildew buildup.

 So there you have it.
 Just 17 of the hundreds of ways we can decrease our environmental footprint in the bathroom every day.
 I hope this has been informative and helpful, and I hope it helps you start taking just a few modest actions to help limit your own impact on our shared ecosystem, if you’re not already.
 Your planet, your body, and your wallet will thank you!